How many countries are there in the world? While this might seem to be a simple question, the answer is quite complicated.

-When looking at a map of the world, it may seem relatively easy to determine areas of the globe that look like they should be countries.
-For example, Greenland, a large island between the north Atlantic and Arctic oceans, certainly looks like it ought to be a country.
-However, Greenland is not a UN member country and, while it controls many of its own domestic affairs, it is in fact ultimately controlled by Denmark, a much smaller European country thousands of miles away.
+Perhaps the most puzzling non-country is Greenland, a massive island between the north Atlantic and Arctic oceans, which certainly looks like it ought to be its own country—just like its tiny neighbor, Iceland.
+However, Greenland is not a U.N. member country and, while it controls many of its own domestic affairs, it is ultimately controlled by Denmark, a European country even tinier than Iceland, thousands of miles away.

-All of this demonstrates that it is not so simple to determine the exact number of countries there are in the world, and the constantly changing nature of politics means that issues around sovereignty are unlikely to ever be fully resolved as the ever-shifting forces of globalisation continue to redefine the meaning of nationhood.
+All of this demonstrates that it is not so simple to determine the exact number of countries there are in the world.
+Moreover, and the constantly changing nature of politics means that issues around sovereignty are unlikely to ever be fully resolved.